 As a result, India’s male suicide ratio grows exponentially.

 When I tried to focus on these issues, first came to my notice was the issue of legal terrorism in India.
-In the name of women empowerment India was going crazy about every reported crime against women and Indians were demanding crazy punishments against men.
-It is in this situation when the Indian society was pronouncing death penalty for every reported crime against women, the accused were beaten to death by mob when no one really understood the importance of securing rights of the accused, I have realized the grim picture of Indian legal system.
-It took me sometime to show to the world that no accused in India gets justice if he can’t buy justice –
+In the name of women empowerment, India was going crazy about every reported crime against women and Indians were demanding crazy punishments against men.
+It is in this situation when the Indian society was pronouncing death penalty for every reported crime against women, the accused were beaten to death by a mob when no one really understood the importance of securing rights of the accused, I have realized the grim picture of Indian legal system.
+It took me some time to show to the world that no accused in India gets justice if he can’t buy justice –

 The same is also confirmed by the researchers of National Law University (NLU), Delhi recently.